CSA-OCP-GER/aad-identity-for-developers/challenge-4-oauth2-code-grant.md

 ## Create an AAD application

 Before you can authenticate an user and acquire an access token for `microsoft.graph.com` you have to register an application in your Azure AD tenant.
-You also have to create
+TODO: Missing instructions for generating passwords, etc.

 You can either use the PowerShell Module Az or Azure CLI.